 My favourite dinner spots in Sausalito are: Sushi Ran for artfully prepared and served Japanese – everything on the menu is delicious, Poggio for authentic and delicious Italian, Fred’s Coffee Shop for a local breakfast place where the Fried French Toast is a local favourite, Le Garage a French bistro perfect for dining al fresco when the weather is sunny enough (and close by the Schoonmaker Beach in Sausalito), Fish which is on the water and serves the most delicious fresh fish, bring cash and order the Crab Roll.

 There are so many beautiful places to visit in Marin, just beyond Sausalito.
-A few to put at the top of your list are: Angel Island, a great quick ferry ride from Tiburon and the perfect spot for a unique view of the Bay and city.
+A few to put at the top of your list are Angel Island, a great quick ferry ride from Tiburon and the perfect spot for a unique view of the bay and city.
 You can bike around the island, hike easy trails and/or take a picnic on a beautiful day.
-Napa is about one hour due North from Sausalito if wine tasting and exploring is on your list.
+Napa is about one hour due North from Sausalito if wine tasting and exploring are on your list.
 Muir Woods is an incredibly beautiful way to see the Redwoods.